 It merits caution to personal brewers that just because something is "natural" does not mean that it is harmless to humans.

-The list below covers a variety of notable and useful herbs spices, and berries to consider in sampling herbal alcoholic drinks, as well as distilling them yourself, as well as their scientific name and any notable drinks which make use of the item.
+The list below covers a variety of notable and valuable herbs, spices, and berries to consider in sampling herbal alcoholic drinks and distilling them yourself, as well as their scientific name and any notable drinks that make use of the item.

-Allspice berries (Pimenta Diorica Merr.) is even in the name of Jamaican Allspice Dram.
+Allspice berries (Pimenta Diorica Merr.) are even in the name of Jamaican Allspice Dram.

-Cinnamon bark (Cinnamomum Zeylanicum Bl.) is used in Amaro, as well as some recipes for Vermouth, Trappestine, and White Chartreuse.
+Cinnamon bark (Cinnamomum Zeylanicum Bl.) is used in Amaro and some recipes for Vermouth, Trappestine, and White Chartreuse.

-Fennel (Foeniculum Vulgare Mill.) is used in Amaro, grappa, and both Yellow and Grand Chartreuse.
+Fennel (Foeniculum Vulgare Mill.) is used in Amaro, grappa, and Yellow and Grand Chartreuse.

 Gentian root (Gentea Luciana L.) is used in Amaro, vermouth, and Highland bitters.